Asbestosis

 What can I do at home to manage the symptoms of asbestosis?

-To make things easier on you if you have asbestosis, you can follow a healthy lifestyle by:
+To make things easier on yourself if you have asbestosis, you can follow a healthy lifestyle by:

 • Not smoking.
 If you do smoke, get help quitting.
-This is probably the most important thing you can do.
+Smoking speeds up the progression of the disease and makes it worse.

 • Avoiding breathing air contaminated with allergens, pollution or secondhand smoke.